itvgenomics/pimba_smk/README.md

 <p align="justify">The output <code>.jplace</code> file containing the phylogenetic placement of unclassified OTUs/ASVs is written to <code>/results/03-placed/no_clustering/placed/</code>.
 The resulting tree can be visualized interactively using <a href="https://itol.embl.de/"><strong>iTOL</strong></a>.</p>

 ## 3.2.
 Running the workflow
-The "pimba_smk_main.sh" file is the main bash script that runs all the steps of the pipeline in Snakemake.
+The <code>pimba_smk_main.sh</code> file is the main bash script that runs all the steps of the pipeline in Snakemake.
 This file takes the following parameters as input:

 - "-p": PIMBA preparation mode; choose between "paired_end", "single_index", "dual_index", or "no".
 - <p align="justify">"-r": PIMBA execution mode; specify the name of the marker gene (and consequently the database) to be used, choosing from 16S-SILVA, 16S-GREENGENES, 16S-RDP, 16S-NCBI, ITS-FUNGI-NCBI, ITS-FUNGI-UNITE, ITS-PLANTS-NCBI, or COI-NCBI.
 For a custom database, include the path to the directory where the database is stored instead of the marker gene.
 To skip, indicate "no".</p>